Ape108/Ape108/README.md

 # About Me:
 **I'm currently working on:**<br>
-* Contributing to full-stack development as a Software Developer Intern at MP Software LLC, using C#, ASP.NET, and SQL Server to build features for POS and e-commerce platforms.
+* Contributing to full-stack development as a Software Engineer Intern at Syncrostore, using C#, ASP.NET, and SQL Server to build features for POS and e-commerce platforms.
 * Serving as President of the UMKC School of Science and Engineering Student Council, representing over 3,000 students.
 * Developing a quantum portfolio optimization tool that uses a QUBO model and the Quantum Approximate Optimization Algorithm (QAOA) to maximize return and minimize risk.
 * Architecting and deploying a full-stack Progressive Web App on Google Cloud, managing a serverless infrastructure with Docker, Cloud Run, and Cloud SQL.